Market snapshot

 “Risk means more things can happen than will happen.”Howard Marks

 Compiled from the Zerodha AfterMarket Report, 18 June 2026 close data; Mint, Mumbai edition, 19 June 2026; and Vested Finance, feature story, 17 June 2026.
-DayStarter by Devraj is a news aggregation for finance students and professionals.
+DayStarter is a news aggregation for finance students and professionals.
 This is not investment advice.
 Markets data reflects Thursday, 18 June 2026 close.
 Market data sourced via NSE, BSE and MCX.